videosdk-live/videosdk-docs/flutter_docs_versioned_docs/version-0.0.x/api/sdk-reference/pubsub-class/pubsub-message-class.md

 - type: [`DateTime`](https://api.dart.dev/stable/2.15.1/dart-core/DateTime-class.html)

-- This is a timestamp at which, the pubsub message was sent.
+- Timestamp of when a message has been published.

 </div>